+A: We ask tutors to sign-out the materials they use from TCL.
+We hope you will create a system between you and your learner for taking good care of those materials.
+The most important thing is for your learner to keep learning; new materials can be checked out, if necessary.

 Q: If I buy materials, can I receive reimbursement?

 A: We ask that you try to use the supplies on hand at TCL, and library and online resources whenever possible.
-If you think you need special supplies for which you would like reimbursement, please check with the LV Program Coordinator before making the purchase.
+If you think you need special supplies for which you would like reimbursement, please check with the Literacy Volunteers Program Coordinator before making the purchase.

 Q: What if my learner and I do not work well together?